insolar/docs/docs/source/requester.rst

           Method:  "node.getSeed",
           ID:      id,
         }
-        // Increment the id for future requests: id++
+        // Increment the id for future requests. id++

-        // Marshal the payload into JSON:
+        // Marshal the payload into JSON.
         jsonSeedReq, err := json.Marshal(getSeedReq)
         if err != nil {
           log.Fatalln(err)
         }

-        // Create a new HTTP request and send it: seedReq, err := http.NewRequest("POST", TestNetURL,
+        // Create a new HTTP request and send it. seedReq, err := http.NewRequest("POST", TestNetURL,
           bytes.NewBuffer(jsonSeedReq))
         if err != nil {